 Sexual health and education have always been shrouded in mystery this side of the subcontinent.
+The main reasons are lack of sex specialists and cultural setbacks.
 The times are changing though.
 The recent surge in news coverage related to marital abuse and sexual assault is slowly bringing sexual awareness to the forefront.

 In light of this social change, let us take a look at some of the most prevalent sex myths, and the real facts behind them:

 1- A Woman’s Virginity Depends on Her Hymen:

 The hymen has existed as a false standard for determining a woman’s virginity for centuries, irrespective of culture.
 However, the common perception of this membrane ‘covering’ the vaginal opening like cellophane are false.
 If this were true, vaginal discharge and menstrual blood would not be able to leave the body.

 On the contrary, hymen that covers the entire vaginal opening is actually a congenital condition known as ‘imperforate hymen’ that requires surgery to allow normal menstrual and vaginal discharge.
 Also, while some bleeding is normal, most women never bleed after sex, as the hymen is highly elastic and flexible.